cxumol/tg-channel-api/README.md

 Try it now:

-- Check what Durov is up to: https://t-me.vercel.app/durov
+- ~~Check what Durov is up to: https://t-me.vercel.app/durov~~
-- Check the second-latest Durov's post: https://t-me.vercel.app/durov/2
+- ~~Check the second-latest Durov's post: https://t-me.vercel.app/durov/2~~

+> **Due to abusive amount of API requests, the free demo service has been stopped.
+Nonetheless, you are welcome to deploy your own instance.**

 Usage
 -----